Published on May 22nd, 2013 | by Andrea Bertoli1

 Buckwheat Cereal is another great summer breakfast recipe, and one of the best ways to use this gluten-free grain.
 Buckwheat (sometimes called kasha, if it’s toasted) is a seed that has no relation to wheat (so it’s gluten-free), and is loaded with vitamins, minerals and protein.
 Just like the No-Bake Granola, this grape-nut like cereal can be eaten with yogurt, with milk, or by the handful.

-Homemade Granola cannot compare to even the best store brands, especially this Coconut Almond Granola.
+Homemade Granola cannot compare to even the best store brands, especially this Homemade Granola.
 All you need is an oven, some oats, and any number of nuts, seeds, and a bit of honey or maple syrup.
 Then you have wholesome granola for breakfasts and snacks!

 Though we often think of pudding for dessert, this Chocolate Coconut Chia Pudding is so healthful and filling that you will want to eat it at all your meals.
 Chia seeds are super delicious, but also super healthy.
 Our wholesome friends at Eat Drink Better say, “Chia seeds [are] packed with vitamins and minerals and are a great vegan source of omega 3 fatty acids.
 An ounce of chia seeds contains just 137 calories, 9 grams of fat, and a whopping 11 grams of dietary fiber!”